Jonathan-swap/MSDS/README.md

 # Highlights
-A simmple, bulleted list of the main selling points of your software.
+A simple, bulleted list of the main selling points of your software.

 # Overview
 A paragraph explaining what the software does, how it works, and who made it.